Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 ##### Word Encoder

 * These vectorized tokens are the inputs for the next layer.
 Yang et al.(2016) use a Gated Recurrent Network (GRU) as an encoding mechanism.
 * As a short reminder: In an RNN, states are 'remembered' to ensure we can predict words depending on previous words.
 A GRU has a so-called 'hidden state' which can be understood as a memory cell to transfer information.
 Two gates decide whether to keep or forget information and with this knowledge, to update the information that should be kept.
-If you are interested in learning more about GRU, have a look at this nice [blog post](https://isaacchanghau.github.io/post/lstm-gru-formula/). <br>
+If you are interested in learning more about GRU, have a look at another blog post of this semester about LSTMs and GRUs. <br>
 * The purpose of this layer is to extract relevant contexts of every sentence.
 We call these contexts *annotations* per word. <br>
  Note that in this model, a *bidirectional* GRU is applied to get annotations of words by summarizing information from both directions resulting in a summarized variable **$h_{it}$**.  <br>
 <img align="center" width="180" height="110"
      style="display:block;margin:0 auto;"
-	 src="/blog/img/seminar/HAN_img/wordEncoder.png">
+	 src="/blog/img/seminar/group5_HAN/wordEncoder.png">

 ##### Word Attention